Pain can’t just be ignored. Disease can’t just be ignored. People with disease and pain can’t just be forgotten.

 ( I have a permanent colostomy due to a severe rectal prolapse.
 A ‘colostomy’ is a stoma formed by bringing part of your colon (large bowel) out on to the surface of your abdomen).

-I do actually love my stoma, which I’ve had for 7 years on the 11th November.
+I do actually love my stoma, which I’ve had for nearly 8 years on the 11th November.
 The pain and disability from having a severe rectal prolapse was horrific.
 My stoma restored some quality of life and I’m so grateful for it.

 The Importance of Staying Positive